steineggerlab/Metabuli/README.md

 # Metabuli
-Metabuli taxonomically classifies metagenomic reads using both DNA and amino acid (AA) information.
+Metabuli is metagenomic classifier that jointly analyze both DNA and amino acid (AA) sequences.
-It achieved specificity of DNA-based method and sensitivity of AA-method at the same time.
+DNA-based classifiers can make specific classifications, exploiting point mutations to distinguish close taxa.
+AA-based classifiers have higher sensitivity in detecting homology between query and reference sequences, leverageing higher conservation of AA sequences.
+Metabuli combines the information of both sequence types using a novel k-mer structure, _metamer_, to enable both specific and sensitive characterization of metagenomic samples.
+In addition, it can classify reads against a database of any size as long as it fits in the hard disk.

 ## Installation
 ### Precompiled binaries